MarcusBarnes/mik/README.md

 * a toolchain to migrate from DSpace to Isandora
 * a toolchaing to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages)

+MIK is designed to be extensible.
+If you have an idea for a usefule manipulator or post-write hook script, please let us know.

 README_DEV.md contains some inforation on coding standards, etc.